-In this 3-article series, we will discuss about Docker, is an open-source lightweight virtualization tool which runs at top of Operating System level, allowing users to create, run and deploy applications, encapsulated into small containers.
+In this 4-article series, we will discuss Docker, which is an open-source lightweight virtualization tool that runs at top of Operating System level, allowing users to create, run and deploy applications, encapsulated into small containers.

-This tutorial provides a starting point on how to install Docker, create and run Docker containers on CentOS/RHEL 7/6, but barley scratches the surface of Docker.
+This tutorial provides a starting point on how to install Docker, create and run Docker containers on CentOS/RHEL 8/7, but barely scratches the surface of Docker.

 Step 1: Install and Configure Docker

-2. After, Docker package has been installed, start the daemon, check its status and enable it system wide using the below commands:
+4. After, Docker package has been installed, start the daemon, check its status and enable it system-wide using the below commands:

 # systemctl start docker # systemctl status docker # systemctl enable docker